Coloniality of Infrastructure - Huda Tayob - Transnational Practices of Care and Refusal

 Som City

 Although Garissa Lodge is widely known as the origin of Somali malls, I was first introduced to the idea and space of Somali malls at Som City (also known as Som Shopping Centre) in Cape Town, South Africa.
-Som City is a Somali mall established by Ahmed, a Somali refugee, near the northern suburb Bellville station in 2004.
-Ahmed says that the idea of the Somali Mall with a lodge came to him from Eastleigh, which he passed through on the way to Cape Town.
-When this particular building in Bellville became available for rent in 2004, he got together with two friends made an offer.
-They converted the ground and the first floor into businesses, which today includes a large restaurant, internet café, and laundry among a series of shops run by women selling what are described as “Somali goods,” and the upper three floors were turned into a residential lodge offering shared short-term rented accommodation.
+Som City is a Somali mall established by Ahmed, a Somali refugee, near the train station in the northern suburb of Bellville in 2004.
+Ahmed says that the idea of a Somali mall with a lodge came to him from Eastleigh, which he passed through on the way to Cape Town.
+When this particular building in Bellville became available for rent in 2004, he got together with two friends and made an offer.
+They converted the ground and first floors into businesses, which today include a large restaurant, an internet café, and a laundry, among a series of shops run by women selling what are described as “Somali goods.”
+The upper three floors were turned into a residential lodge, offering shared short-term rented accommodation.
 In describing the process of starting the lodge, Ahmed notes the importance of this site as the first of its kind in the area.
 “You see people come in for buying, for the weekend, for Home Affairs documents.
-They were not having a place to sleep at that time.”4 Starting the lodge in Som City was therefore a response to a need in the area for short-term lodging for refugees from around the city.
+They were not having a place to sleep at that time.”4 Starting the lodge in Som City was therefore a response to a need for short-term lodging in the area for refugees from around the city.

-When Ahmed first arrived in the city in 2000, he worked as a street trader at Bellville station for four years, an area that has increasingly become known as a safe space for migrants.
+When Ahmed first arrived in the city in 2000, he worked for four years as a street trader at Bellville station, an area that has increasingly become known as a safe space for migrants.
 He borrowed 1,000 Rand from extended family, bought a few items, and began hawking on the street, slowly expanding the scale of his trade.
-When the Som City building became vacant in 2004, rentals were particularly low in the area.
-He and his two friends were helped to pay the initial deposit with assistance from larger and more established Somali refugee-led businesses in the area.
+When the Som City building became vacant in 2004, rents were particularly low in the area.
+He and his two friends received help to pay the initial deposit from larger and more established Somali refugee-led businesses in the area.
 Ahmed noted the risk they took in starting the mall as it used up all their savings and put them in serious debt.
 At the time of speaking with him, however, the shops were all rented and the lodge was completely full three to four days a week.
 As a former office block, Som City is characterized by a series of small modular spaces.
 On my tour through the lodge, I was shown the various rooms, most of which were occupied by two to three beds.
 The bedrooms are fairly simple and unadorned spaces.
 Clothing and personal items were either stored on or under the beds.
 While walking through the building, Ahmed repeatedly referred back to his work as a street trader and noted that for the first two years of running the lodge, he lived in room 208.
 He saw himself in many of the new entrants.

 Interior of a shop in Som City.
 Photo by author, 2015.